nats-io/nats.net/tools/site_src/blog/2026-04-27-drain-on-dispose.md

   consumer and fetch dispose waits up to this timeout for the user's consume loop to finish acking the buffered messages before returning.
   Only effective when `DrainSubscriptionsOnDispose` is also `true`.
+- `DrainPingTimeout` (default `5s`).
+Per-subscription PING/PONG timeout
+  used during drain.
+Increase for high-latency networks where a single round-trip can exceed the default.

 ```csharp
 var opts = NatsOpts.Default with